google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 What can ML not do?

-There are problems for which ML is not a good or viable solution (for example, if you don’t have enough data or not enough diversity, ie, the data is so biased that you can’t generalize), and there are problems that ML actually cannot solve.
+There are problems for which ML is not a good or viable solution.
+For example, if you don’t have enough data or not enough diversity, ie, the data is so biased that you can’t generalize.
+And there are problems that ML actually cannot solve.

 Good ML problems: